Skip to main content

 console.log('Order ID:', session.orderId);

-const primerCheckout = await showUniversalCheckout(session.clientToken, {
+const headlessCheckout = await Primer.createHeadless(session.clientToken, {

-onTokenizeSuccess: async (data, handler) => {
+onTokenizeSuccess: async (paymentMethodTokenData, handler) => {

 },